-Starting with the first graduate quarter, students have a graduate career and an undergraduate career.
+Starting with the first graduate quarter, students have an active graduate career and an active undergraduate career.
 Students are responsible for enrolling in courses each quarter, and assigning them to the appropriate career.
-Students in the undergraduate coterminal tuition group may not enroll in more than a total of 20 units for the quarter across both careers.
-Students in the graduate coterminal tuition group may not enroll in more than a total of 24 units for the quarter across both careers.
+Courses assigned to the graduate career count towards the master’s degree and courses assigned to the undergraduate career count towards the bachelor’s degree.
+Students in the undergraduate coterm tuition group may not enroll in more than a total of 20 units for the quarter across both careers.
+Students in the graduate coterm tuition group may not enroll in more than a total of 24 units for the quarter across both careers.
 Students appointed to a 20-hour (50%) teaching and/or research assistantship may not enroll in more than 10 units.

-Prior to the conferral of the undergraduate degree(s), a coterminal student’s academic progress is monitored by the Undergraduate Advising and Research Office (UAR, part of the office of the Vice Provost for Undergraduate Education) in conjunction with the student’s advisors and the graduate program.
+Prior to the conferral of the undergraduate degree(s), a coterm student’s academic progress is monitored by the coordinator of coterminal advising in Academic Advising (a unit of the office of the Vice Provost for Undergraduate Education) in conjunction with the student’s advisers and the graduate program.
 After conferral of the undergraduate degree(s), the student’s degree progress is monitored by the graduate adviser and graduate program.

 Student are expected to maintain an undergraduate grade point average (GPA) which meets the University’s undergraduate standards, and a graduate GPA which meets University and program requirements for graduate progress.
-Courses which have been transferred from the undergraduate to the graduate career are calculated as part of the graduate GPA.
+Courses which have been transferred from the undergraduate to the graduate career are calculated as part of the graduate GPA, and vice versa.

 The master’s program proposal must meet University minimum requirements for the master’s degree, including at least 45 units taken at Stanford, all courses at 100-level or above, 50% of units designated primarily for graduate students (typically 200-level or above).
 All courses must be in the graduate career.